No Gear, No Problem: 4 Rental Services That Make Camping Easy

 With sleeping bag sunsets and morning coffee in the pines, a weekend camping trip is the stuff of summertime dreams.
-But for many first-time campers—and anyone with limited storage space—getting equipped for a stint in the great outdoors can seem like an impossible hurdle.
+But for many first-time campers—and anyone with limited storage space—buying everything you need for a stint in the great outdoors can seem like an impossible hurdle.

-This Portland-based gear rental company offers comprehensive camping kits that include a tent, 30-degree sleeping bag, sleeping bag liner, sleeping pad, camp chairs, headlamp, and fire starter, and it packs all your supplies into hard-sided pods that are easy to slide into the trunk of a car.
+Portland-based Xscape Pod rents comprehensive camping “pods” that include a tent, 30-degree sleeping bag, sleeping bag liner, sleeping pad, camp chairs, headlamp, and fire starter, and it packs all your supplies into hard-sided pods that are easy to slide into the trunk of a car.
 Campsite chefs will appreciate well-appointed cooking kits with camp stove, cooler, lightweight pots, pocket knives, and roasting skewers.
 (Hello, s’mores!)

-Customizable packages tailored to festival camping, glamping trips, and family outings
+- What: Customizable packages tailored to basic camping, glamping, and family outings

-Most gear rental companies offer a few types of prepacked camping kits, but variety is where this Denver-based outfitter shines, starting with budget-friendly basic packages that include a tent, sleeping bag, and sleeping pad.
-On the other end of the spectrum are luxe, glamping-inspired setups with a two-person sleeping bag, a table and chairs, and a Santa Fe bell tent with enough room that you could even have space to do campground yoga.
-The eight-person tents supplied in family camping packages sleep your entire clan, and you can add kid-pleasing games and hot chocolate. too.
+Most gear rental companies offer a few types of prepacked camping kits, but variety is where Denver-based Outdoors Geek shines, starting with budget-friendly basic packages that include a tent, sleeping bag, and sleeping pad.
+On the other end of the spectrum are luxe, glamping-inspired setups with a two-person sleeping bag, a table and chairs, and a spacious Santa Fe bell tent.
+The eight-person tents supplied in family camping packages sleep your entire clan, and you can add kid-pleasing games and hot chocolate too.

 If you already own some gear, Outdoors Geek is also a good place to rent extras—its comprehensive gear collection dwarfs that of other outlets and features big-name brands such as Marmot, the North Face, MSR, and Big Agnes.